-The Budget: Delran's 2014-15 budget as proposed, the budget must get County office approval before the Board can finally approve it, is relatively unexciting.
+Delran's 2014-15 budget as proposed, the budget must get County office approval before the Board can finally approve it, is relatively unexciting.
 We did have to cut more than \$969,362 out of anticipated appropriations to balance the revenues and expenditures due to the lack of an increase in State Aid.
 The budget proposed is within the statutory cap so there is no election.
 The budget has an increase in educational programs of \$635,236 while reducing operations by \$477,058.
 Operations can be reduced due to the successful facilities referendum of 2008 and use of capital reserve for required facilities repairs.
 Health benefits are budgeted at an increase of \$324,575 including \$413,000 in employee paid premiums.
 Salaries for the District included in the budget increased by \$678,554.
 The budget includes the return of the position of supervisor of science for compliance with the teacher evaluation program which is another unfunded mandate from Trenton.
 The budget continues full academic and athletic programs as exist in the current year.
-The DIS all-purpose room floor will be replaced using Capital Reserve funds in the amount of \$50,000.
-These funds can only be used for capital repairs and do not affect the tax rate.
-The entire general fund budget DECREASES by \$37,603 or .09%.
+The entire general fund budget increases by only \$512,000 or 1.23%.
 The general fund budget is the budget that is funded by taxes, state aid and other revenues.
 Repayment of Debt (mortgage) goes down \$79,580 or a 3.1% decrease.
 Our administrative costs are \$674 per student below the regional limit, showing our continued administrative efficiency.
 Since the District received only \$59,320 in new State Aid and there has been a reduction in fund balance of \$666,668 available for this budget the tax levy per household proposed will increase by \$142 on the average assessment of \$209,677.
 Besides limited new State Aid and reduced fund balance available the net taxable value of the community continues to drop.
 The past year the net taxable value dropped by \$5,063,147.
 This causes a higher increase per household.
-Had the value of the community not dropped this budget would represent a \$74 decrease on the average assessment.
 Any increase to the taxpayer could be avoided if the Adjustment Aid was reduced to Over-Adequacy districts and redistributed to Under-Adequacy districts such as Delran.
 As presented in the previous paragraph the District operates very efficiently, one of the most efficient in the State.
 This can be verified by reviewing the Taxpayers Guide to Educational Spending found on-line at the NJDOE website.
 A version of this can be found on the District's website under the "administration tab," then under "2013-14 budget," then under "budget hearing PowerPoint."
 The TGES from last year is contained in the budget presentation.

-The board will be discussing the budget at the regular meeting on March 17th at 7:30 p.m. in the Board meeting room.
+The board will be discussing the budget at the work meeting on March 10th in the High School library immediately following the presentation of awards in the HS performing arts center for our State Championship soccer team.
+A video replay of the game will start at 6:00 p.m.
+The presentation starts at 7:30 p.m. with the meeting following immediately.
 The public hearing on the budget will be May 5th at 7:30 p.m. in the HS library.
 This information is only as good as the date it is created and is subject to change.
 Enjoy your weekend.
 If you have any questions please email me crusso@delranschools.org